Moore supporters sticking by candidate in final leg of scandal-scarred campaign

 Winning over those voters could be the key to Moore's victory.

-Knowing the path to victory involved motivating Trump’s supporters in Alabama to vote in the special election Tuesday, Moore’s campaign was jubilant that the president held a rally Friday night just 25 miles away from the Alabama state line in Pensacola, Florida to encourage people to vote for Moore.
+Knowing the path to victory involves motivating Trump’s supporters in Alabama to vote in the special election Tuesday, Moore’s campaign was jubilant that the president held a rally Friday night just 25 miles away from the Alabama state line in Pensacola, Florida to encourage people to vote for Moore.

 But at the diner in Birmingham, one waitress said she’s had enough of the election.